cabloy/zova/cabloy-docs/guide/essentials/component/child.md

 ```

 - Import the child component `Card` from `index.vue`
-- Import the type namespace `MotherCard` from `controller.ts`
+- Import the type namespace `ControllerCard` from `controller.ts`
 - Define the object `slots` and provide corresponding rendering functions for slots.
-You can use `MotherCard.Slots` to constrain types of slots
+You can use `ControllerCard.Slots` to constrain types of slots
 - Pass the defined object `slots` to the child component `Card` through `v-slots`

 ## How to refer to child component instance?